Machine Bully Policy

 - Support bystanders who witness bullying.
 Every day, kids witness bullying.
 They want to help, but don’t know how.
 Fortunately, there are a few simple, safe ways that athletes can help stop bullying when they see it happening.

 - Be a friend to the person being bullied;

-- Tell a trusted adult – your parent, coach, or club board member;
+- Tell a trusted adult – your parent or coach;

 - Help the kid being bullied get away from the situation.
 Create a distraction, focus the attention on something else, or offer a way for the target to get out of the situation.
 “Let’s go, practice is about to start.”

 - Set a good example by not bullying others.

 - Don’t give the bully an audience.
 Bullies are encouraged by the attention they get from bystanders.
 If you do nothing else, just walk away.